atomix/atomix.github.io/copycat/docs/server.md

   .build();
 ```

-Servers use the `Storage` object to manage the storage of cluster configurations, voting information, and state machine snapshots in addition to logs.
-See the [Storage][Storage] documentation for more information.
+Servers use the [`Storage`][Storage] object to manage the storage of cluster configurations, voting information, and state machine snapshots in addition to logs.
+See the [`Storage`][Storage] documentation for more information.

 ### Serialization

-All serialization is performed with a Catalyst [Serializer][Serializer].
+All serialization is performed with a Catalyst [`Serializer`][Serializer].
 The serializer is shared across all components of the server.
-Users are responsible for ensuring that {@link Command commands} and {@link Query queries} submitted to the cluster can be serialized by the server serializer by registering serializable types as necessary.
+Users are responsible for ensuring that [`Command`][Command] and [`Query`][Query] operations submitted to the cluster can be serialized by the server serializer by registering serializable types as necessary.

 By default, the server serializer does not allow arbitrary classes to be serialized due to security concerns.
-However, users can enable arbitrary class serialization by disabling the whitelisting feature on the Catalyst `Serializer`:
+However, users can enable arbitrary class serialization by disabling the whitelisting feature on the Catalyst [`Serializer`][Serializer:

 ```java
 server.serializer().disableWhitelist();